 What does the pledge mean?

-‘Non-dom’ tax status refers to the rules around tax for UK residents whose permanent home or “domicile” (for tax purposes) is outside the UK.
+‘Non-dom’ tax status referred to the rules around tax for UK residents whose permanent home or “domicile” (for tax purposes) was outside the UK.

 Offshore trusts (or non-resident trusts) are trusts outside the UK.
-Currently, inheritance tax generally only has to be paid on assets situated outside the UK if the person who placed the assets in the trust was domiciled in the UK when the assets were put into the trust, regardless of whether the person inheriting the assets is domiciled in the UK.
+Previously, inheritance tax generally only had to be paid on assets situated outside the UK if the person who placed the assets in the trust (the settlor) was domiciled in the UK when the assets were put into the trust, regardless of whether the person inheriting the assets (the beneficiary) was domiciled in the UK.

 Labour’s manifesto pledged to “end the use of offshore trusts to avoid inheritance tax so that everyone who makes their home here in the UK pays their taxes here”.